koljapluemer/obsidian-to-html/README.md

 - Convert `![[image.jpg]]` and `![[video.mp4]]` to proper HTML with width support (`![[media|400]]`)
 - Convert `[[note links]]` to relative HTML links
 - Copy only referenced media (images & video) to output
+- Prune stale `.html` files from the export folder on each run
 - Customizable HTML templates using Handlebars
 - GitHub Pages ready output